Divorce Property Settlement – How Much Will I Get?

 In particular, single mothers and older women living alone post-divorce can experience a drastic fall in living standards.

-The court may require that they have a higher adjustment in favour of them as they have a significantly less earning capacity.
+The court may require that they have a higher adjustment in favor of them as they have significantly less earning capacity.

 Jane and John have a total of $500,000 in their asset pool.

 This includes all bank accounts, property, and debts.

 They are now going through a financial separation and want to know how a divorce in Australia property settlement works.